eeko-kon/pyOpenMS_UmetaFlow/README.md

 3) Structural and formula predictions with [SIRIUS and CSI:FingeID](3_SIRIUS_CSI.ipynb)

-4) [GNPSexport](4_GNPSExport.ipynb): generate all the files necessary to create a [FBMN](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/) or [IIMN](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges)job at GNPS.
+4) [GNPSexport](4_GNPSExport.ipynb): generate all the files necessary to create a [FBMN](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/) or [IIMN](https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges) job at GNPS.

 5) [Annotation](5_Annotation.ipynb): annotate the feature tables with #1 ranked SIRIUS and CSI:FingerID predictions, as well as GNPS MSMS library matching annotations.